menu

 Demographics

 Lisbon is an extremely ethnically-diverse village.
 The people who call Lisbon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lisbon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lisbon include African, English, Scottish, Scots-Irish, and Scandinavian.
+The greatest number of Lisbon residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Lisbon include African, English, Scottish, German, and Irish.

 The most common language spoken in Lisbon is English.
 Other important languages spoken here include Italian and African languages.